Argostoli Greece Travel Guide

 Kefalonia offers a wide range of activities for every adventurer, from mountain trails to crystal-clear waters.

 The highest mountain on Kefalonia, Mount Ainos offers various trails.
-Paths range from easy, relatively flat walks through the unique black fir forest to more challenging ascents leading to panoramic viewpoints.
+Paths range from easy, relatively flat walks in the unique black fir forest to more challenging ascents leading to scenic overlooks.

-Paths around the Fanari Lighthouse and extending towards the Lassi area provide easier, beautiful walks along the coastline with beautiful sea views.
+Paths around the Fanari Lighthouse and extending in the direction of the Lassi area provide easier, beautiful walks along the coastline with beautiful sea views.

 Always check weather conditions before outdoor activities.
 Tell someone your plans for remote treks or water sports.
 Stay hydrated and use sun protection.